boddusaiganesh/Employee_management/README.md

 4. **Monorepo structure** - Easy to manage both frontend and backend
 5. **JWT in localStorage** - Simple auth (can be moved to httpOnly cookies for better security)

-### Known Limitations

-1. SQLite doesn't support all production features (use PostgreSQL for production)
-2. File uploads not implemented (avatar field exists in schema)
-3. Forgot password requires email service integration
-4. No real-time collaboration features

----

-## 📄 License

-This project is developed as part of a job application assessment.

----

-## 👨‍💻 Author

-**Developed for Prou Australia Assessment**

-Submission Date: December 2024

----

 ## 🙏 Acknowledgments